How to Carve the Perfect Pumpkin This Halloween

-Article by Martha Stewart, as part of the Growing with Martha Stewart partnership.
+Article by Martha Stewart, as part of the Miracle-Growing by Martha Stewart partnership.

 Why approach pumpkin carving freehand?
 Use our clip-art pattern and you'll get picture-perfect results – every time.
 Read more to learn how to pull off this trick (or treat)!